jmichel7/CyclotomicNumbers.jl/README.md

 CyclotomicNumbers.zumbroich_basis(n::Int)

-returns  the Zumbroich basis of  ℚ (ζₙ) as the  vector of i in 0:n-1 such   that `ζₙⁱ` is in the basis.
+returns  the Zumbroich basis of ℚ (ζₙ) as the sorted vector of i in 0:n-1   such that `ζₙⁱ` is in the basis.

-<a target='_blank' href='https://github.com/jmichel7/CyclotomicNumbers.jl/blob/205a026ec9378262dd48031ea35617dbb4d91086/src/CyclotomicNumbers.jl#L490-L495' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/CyclotomicNumbers.jl/blob/793551e86a1cabf8c3727e141f575275341079fc/src/CyclotomicNumbers.jl#L493-L498' class='documenter-source'>source</a><br>

 <a id='CyclotomicNumbers.prime_residues' href='#CyclotomicNumbers.prime_residues'>#</a>
 **`CyclotomicNumbers.prime_residues`** &mdash; *Function*.